esutton/android-openssl/README.md

 ## Notes

+Advice: Do not use pre-built OpenSSL libs you find laying around the Internet

+### macOS and Android NDK r10e

-On macOS, the OpenSSL build fails when using NDK 11 or greater.
+On macOS, building OpenSSL fails when using NDK 11 or greater.

-Work-around is to downlaod an use r10e to build OpenSSL.
+Work-around is to download and use r10e to build OpenSSL.

 1) Please download Android NDK r10e and update ANDROID_NDK
   * https://developer.android.com/ndk/downloads/older_releases